eliasp/msirepo/README.md

 but it's a drastical improvement over just using regular installers.

-The idea of a OpenSource MSI repository is driven by the fact, that there is now a full toolchain to build MSIs based on the WiX specification called [msitools](https://live.gnome.org/msitools).
+The idea of a OpenSource MSI repository is driven by the fact, that there is now a full toolchain to build MSIs based on the WiX specification called [msitools](https://live.gnome.org/msitools) which doesn't require WINE, Mono or any other hacks and works in a headless Linux build-server environment.

 For now, only OpenVPN will be packaged.
 If this attempt is successful, further applications might be added to the repository.